mathewgomas-alfred/mathewgomas.io/tutorials/krita-brush-tips/caustics.rst

 .. image:: /images/en/brush-tips/Krita-brushtips-caustics_07.png
     :alt: Select the perspective parameter in the brush settings

-This will cause the brush to give smaller lines the further it registers on the perspective assistant.(It only works per single perspective assistant, making it not very good for chaining, but for our purpose this is good.)
+This will cause the brush to give smaller lines the further it registers on the perspective assistant.
+(It only works per single perspective assistant, making it not very good for chaining, but for our purpose this is good.)

 Then you start slowly building up your lines.
-(Make sure to make a copy of the layer)(The color dodge blending doesn’t work well on a separate layer, so do it on one that also has the ground on it).
+(Make sure to make a copy of the layer.
+The color dodge blending doesn’t work well on a separate layer, so do it on one that also has the ground on it.)

 .. image:: /images/en/brush-tips/Krita-brushtips-caustics_08.png
     :alt: painting the caustics

-Make sure to try and follow the shapes you made.(*I failed at this*) The great thing about the sketch brush is that it causes those little ‘melt-togethers’ where two lines cross.
+Make sure to try and follow the shapes you made. (*I failed at this*) The great thing about the sketch brush is that it causes those little ‘melt-togethers’ where two lines cross.
 This is only per stroke, so make a lot of long ongoing strokes with this brush to make use of it.

 .. image:: /images/en/brush-tips/Krita-brushtips-caustics_09.png
     :alt: adding a little gradient